Skip to content

 Validity of practising certificates

-For a registered medical practitioner on limited registration or temporary registration, the practising certificate shall be in force for the period specified in the certificate.
+For a registered medical practitioner on limited registration, temporary registration or special registration, the practising certificate shall be in force for the period specified in the certificate.

 For a registered medical practitioner on full registration:-